 top of page

-Having a background in stained glass craftsmanship, the execution of technique and attention to detail are important in my work.
-I endeavor to use any media l employ expertly to achieve maximum effect.
+Having a background in stained glass craftsmanship, the execution of technique, and attention to detail infuse my work.
+By not self-restricting materials and techniques, my voice is made clear.

 Dale Mellor is a Kenosha Wisconsin based contemporary artist who uses many mediums to express her artistic concepts.
 Having once exclusively specialized in stained-glass craftsmanship, Dale has been drawn into the realm of visual art expression and to the use of diverse materials.
 Her work intends to document, visually, spiritual revelation and truth through various forms of art including sculpture, painting and site-specific installation.
 She is very passionate about and active in the art community of Kenosha.